FNNDSC/pl-brainmri_preprocessed/README.rst

 Check available pre-processed data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get a listing of the internal tree of already processed and available FreeSurfer choices:
+To get a listing of the internal tree of already processed:

 .. code:: bash